Quick Start

 Security: Keep clientPrivateKey in memory until decryption completes.
 Never log or persist private keys.

-Local Testing: ARX nodes generate MXE keys on startup, so getMXEPublicKey may initially return null.
+Local Testing: Arx nodes generate MXE keys on startup, so getMXEPublicKey may initially return null.
 The getMXEPublicKeyWithRetry helper function below handles this with configurable retry logic (default: 20 retries × 500ms).

 Helper Functions